01Do You Have What It Takes to Be a Wedding Planner?

 04Entrepreneur or Employee?

 Many wedding planners are self-employed.
-Running a business isn't for everyone, so before you invest, you should determine whether it is the right option for you.
-Keep in mind; business ownership involves working long hours and having many different responsibilities.
+Running a business isn't for everyone, so before you invest your time and energy, you should determine whether it is the right option for you.
+Keep in mind, business ownership involves working long hours and having many different responsibilities.

 If you do decide to start a wedding planning company, it is worth taking at least some basic business classes.
 You may even want to work for someone else for a little while to get experience and see how things are done.